 Steel is not only more durable than plastic, but will not impart unpleasant tastes and leak harmful chemicals into your mug.

-Other desirable qualities include speed (all of the options we tested averaged one cup per minute), as well as drip-free nozzles and anti-heat handle to protect you from burns.
+Other desirable qualities include speed (all of the options we tested averaged one cup per minute), as well as drip-free nozzles, and an anti-heat handle to protect you from burns.